Aaron-Pool/WebpackTutorial/PITCHME.md

 - })();
 ```

-Next we're going to remove the code registering the component definition with the angular module, we're going to do that work of tying the different pieces of code to the angular framework into the `index.js` file and leave that clutter out of our main code files.
+Next we're going to remove the code registering the component definition with the angular module.
+We're going to move the work of tying the different pieces of code to the angular framework into the `index.js` file, so that we can leave clutter out of our main code files.
 We're also going to mark the component definition object as our `export default`.

 ```diff
 -angular